 Public Health Impact

-Axerion Therapeutics will develop Nogo Receptor Decoy to promote the recovery of neurological function through growth of axonal fibers after SCI.
-The NgR(310)ecto-Fc protein blocks the action of myelin inhibitors and allows axonal growth and functional recovery in rodent models.
+ReNetX Bio will develop AXER-204 to promote recovery of neurological function through growth of axonal fibers after SCI.